Quality Drainage Scoria used in construction

 Another benefit that comes from utilising lava rocks in your garden is its ability to regulate soil moisture levels.

-By providing an even layer across the surface it ensures that evaporation takes place gradually rather than all at once which can result in dry patches or overly saturated areas.
+By providing an even layer across the surface it ensures that evaporation takes place gradually.
+Rather than all at once which can result in dry patches or overly saturated areas.

 Conclusion